Search

 • Most employer-sponsored disability insurance plans only cover 40%–60% of your salary.

 • Workers' compensation only provides coverage for time away from work if the illness or injury was directly related to work.
-However, less than 1% of occupational-injury cases involve missing days of work because of a work-related illness or injury.
+However, just over 1% of occupational-injury cases involve missing days of work because of a work-related illness or injury.

 It's easy to see how a person could tumble into significant debt—and eventual bankruptcy—if a reduction in income lasts a long time.
 This is why it's important to consider disability insurance coverage as part of your personal financial strategy.